cjbeattie/SingaporeCarParkingMap/README.md

 ### Unsolved problems and wish list

 - A bug where occasionally some markers stick to the viewport when the map is dragged.
-- Searchbox allows you to search and return a map anywhere in the world, not just Singapore.
+- Searchbox allows you to search and return a map anywhere in the world, not just Singapore, which is incorrect.
 - Searching for a location and hitting enter instead of selecting a result will not always have the expected effect.
 - Markers need to be prettier.
 - Markers should update when map is dragged to fill the new bounds.